cal-itp/benefits/docs/configuration/transit-provider.md

 - **Filter:**
   - Event Type is returned enrollment
   - Event Properties Status is success
-  - Event Time is [some date range that includes the dates you're expecting to see data for the new agency]
+  - Event Time is [some date range that includes the dates you're expecting to see data for the new provider]
 - **Summarize:** Count by Event Properties Transit Agency

 You can also go directly to the existing [Cal-ITP Benefits enrollments by transit provider 2025](https://dashboards.calitp.org/question/3762-cal-itp-benefits-enrollments-by-transit-provider-2025) chart.